levand/immuconf/README.md

 Immuconf logs using `clojure.tools.logging`, which in turn will detect and use most JVM logging systems.
-If this doesn't meet your needs, please file a Github issue and I will see how hard it is to add support for your logging system..
+If this doesn't meet your needs, please file a Github issue and I will see how hard it is to add support for your logging system.

 ## License